Skip to content

 Setup

-Configure a TracerProvider (pointing at your observability backend), then call configure_app.
-No other changes are required.
+Configure a TracerProvider pointing at your backend, then call configure_app.

 import socket